 The Yakima Air Quality Governing Board of Directors is comprised of five elected members.
 The Board establishes policy and approves new rules.
 The Board meets the 2nd Thursday of each month.
 The Executive Director represents and directs the agency on a daily basis and reports directly to the Board of Directors.
 The Executive Director also supervises the Executive Office Division.
 YRCAA Division Supervisors oversee the daily workings of the Engineering and Planning and Compliance and Monitoring Divisions.

 Bill Kramer was the first Executive Director/Air Pollution control Officer (APCO) for the Authority from 1967 to 1972.
 Bob Crossland served from 1972 to 1989 and Tom Silva served from 1989 to 1995.
 Les Ornelas served from 1995 to March, 2006.
-Lawrence Odell served from April to October, 2006, and Gary Pruitt assumed the directorship in October, 2006, and continues to serve to the present time.
+Lawrence Odell served from April to October 2006.
+Gary Pruitt assumed the directorship from October 2006 through November 2016.
+Keith Hurley was chosen as the seventh Executive Director in February 2017.

 The YRCAA is delegated to enforce certain Federal Regulations, the Washington Clean Air Act, State Regulations and YRCAA Regulations, within the boundaries of Yakima County.
 This applies to all areas of Yakima County except for Yakama Indian Reservation lands, which are overseen by the Environmental Protection Agency, and fall under the Federal Air Rules for Reservations (FARR) regulations.